LucasDamascenoS/docker_open5gs/README.md

    python3 script/add_imsi.py --count 10 --start 001010000000001
    ~~~

-   > ⚙️ To add subscribers with a different DNN (APN), open the `script/add_imsi.py` file and modify the field `'name': 'internet'` at line 61.

 ## 6. UPF Setup
 1. Edit the `.env` file:
    - Set `UPF_IP` and `UPF_ADVERTISE_IP` to the IP address of the **UPF** Virtual Machine.